luxtorpeda-dev/luxtorpeda/README.md

 4. In game properties window select "Force the use of a specific Steam Play compatibility tool" and select "Luxtorpeda&nbsp;(dev)".

-## Development on Steam Deck

-* Open desktop mode and download the luxtorpeda repo to a directory on the deck.
-* Install flatpak org.freedesktop.Sdk/21.08 (should have glibc 2.33, as of current steam deck glibc version).
-* Run the following: ```flatpak run --command=bash -d --filesystem=home --share=network org.freedesktop.Sdk//21.08```
-* Install rustup: ```curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh```
-* Go into the luxtorpeda directory and run ```cargo build```.
-Then copy ```target/debug/libluxtorpeda.so``` into the correct directory.
-The Godot project should be exportable using the engine on Steam and then copied into the correct directory.

 ## Configuration

 A configuration json file named `config.json` will be located in the luxtorpeda directory.
 It has the following parameters: